 What are you going to do now that you won?

-I'm still going to be teaching 5th/6th grade science at Alcott while working on NextGen Science Storylines stuff.
-I love them both, and as I say to my students, #ilovewhatido.
+I'm still going to be teaching 5th/6th grade science in Chicago Public Schools and working on various projects with NextGen Science Storylines and PAGES.
+I love teaching and improving access to high quality, FREE science curriculum, so and as I say to my students, #ilovewhatido.